-After the intense chem lab, you stop by Cohen Hall’s 'B Cafe' for a quick pick-me-up snack (and another cup of coffee too, while you're at it).
+After the intense chem lab, you stop by Cohen Hall’s 'B Cafe' for a quick pick-me-up snack (and another cup of tea too, while you're at it).
 Then, it's on to your next task - Sociology class , with Professor Weyer - in DeMare Hall.

 That's a pretty full day by all accounts, but you see, at CCM we encourage you to maximize your college experience.
 Life at the County College of Morris can be exhilarating.
 You'll hear a lot of laughter and great conversation, all across campus.
 CCM students enjoy belonging to one (or more) of our student clubs, or going to concerts and CCM Titan athletic contests, or playing intramurals with friends, or just hanging out with classmates in the Student Center.

 Going to class is just part (albeit the most important part) of what going to college is all about.
 College is the time for you to meet new people and make new friends, to explore your interests, and to have a lot of different experiences.
 At CCM you have endless opportunities to do what interests you.
 So, get involved - get the most out your college experience.
 Like most other CCM students, you'll be glad you did.